adriengoleb/adriengoleb/README.md

 <br>

-I’m passionate about Machine Learning, Statistical learning and more generally about the Artificial Intelligence (AI) and their applications.
-I would like to use my skills acquired in AI during my studies to work in the field of applied research in companies.
-I am particularly interested in Deep Learning technologies to answer industrial and/or environmental problems.
+I’m passionate about Machine Learning and more generally about the Artificial Intelligence (AI) and their applications in Computer Vision.
+I am particularly interested in Deep Learning technologies and by the **frugal AI** with low or no labels and its learning strategies associated : domain adaptation, self supervision, n-shot learning...
+I am also looking for a **Cifre thesis contract** for the year 2023 in these fields.

 <br>